 Medicine interviews

-We use Multiple Mini Interviews, or MMIs, as part of our admissions process in the School of Medicine.
+We use Multiple Mini Interviews, or MMIs, as part of our admissions process.
 They give us a broad view of the skills you need to become a competent doctor.

 This page has more information about MMIs and how you can prepare.